Published October 20, 2025

 Executor working with Realtor to sell a probate property.

-If you’ve been named the executor of an estate, you may find yourself suddenly responsible for selling a property through probate and unsure where to start.
+If you have been named the executor of an estate, you may find yourself suddenly responsible for selling a property through probate and unsure where to start.
+Whether the property is in Oceanside, Vista, or Escondido, the probate sale process is unique.

-The probate sale process is unique, with court oversight, specific valuation rules, and timelines that differ from traditional real estate transactions.
+It involves court oversight, specific valuation rules, and timelines that differ significantly from traditional real estate transactions.
 But with the right plan and guidance, you can complete the sale efficiently, stay compliant, and protect the estate’s value.

 Step 1: Confirm Your Legal Authority

-Before taking any action, make sure you have the court-issued Letters Testamentary (or Letters of Administration if there’s no will).
+Before taking any action to list the home, you must have the court-issued Letters Testamentary (if there is a will) or Letters of Administration (if there is no will).
 These documents grant you the legal authority to act on behalf of the estate.

 Step 2: Understand the Probate Sale Process

-For a detailed overview of how the process works, read How Probate Sales Differ From Traditional Real Estate Transactions.
+For a detailed overview, read How Probate Sales Differ From Traditional Real Estate Transactions.

 Step 3: Secure a Property Valuation

-The court will assign a probate referee to determine the property’s fair market value.
-This official appraisal becomes the baseline for your listing price and helps ensure the estate receives fair market proceeds.
+The court will assign a Probate Referee to determine the property’s fair market value.
+This official appraisal becomes the baseline for your listing price.

 Step 4: Prepare the Home for Sale

 Probate homes are often dated or in need of maintenance.
-However, you don’t need to overspend on upgrades small improvements can make a big difference.
+However, you don't need to overspend on upgrades.
+Small improvements can make a big difference in the estate's net proceeds.

-Focus on cost-effective updates like cleaning, decluttering, painting, and minor curb appeal improvements.
-For a practical guide, read How to Prepare a Probate Home for Sale Without Breaking the Budget.
+Focus on cost-effective updates like trash-out services, deep cleaning, landscaping, and painting.
+For a practical guide on where to spend money, read How to Prepare a Probate Home for Sale Without Breaking the Budget.

 Step 5: List and Market the Property

-Once you have court authorization and a pricing plan, your Realtor will list the home on the MLS as a probate sale.
-The listing must disclose that court confirmation may be required.
+Once you have court authorization, your Realtor® will list the home on the MLS as a probate sale.
+The listing must disclose specific terms to buyers, such as:

 Step 6: Accept an Offer and Seek Court Approval

 When you receive an acceptable offer, your attorney will file a petition for court confirmation (if required).
-During the hearing, the court will approve the sale or open bidding for other buyers.
+If you have Limited Authority, a court hearing date is set.

 Step 7: Close the Sale and Distribute Funds